 Do insights from the Dead Sea Scrolls add to the Masoretic text, and if so, should the original Hebrew Bible text be modified based this information?
 Scholars from both sides of the divide weigh in on this issue.

-The 25,000 fragments that make up the Dead Sea Scrolls are considered by many to be the archaeological discovery of the 20th century.
-They were […]
+The Dead Sea Scrolls are considered by many to be the most significant archaeological find of the 20th century.
+From 1947 to 1956, thousands of […]